DataResponsibly/we-are-ai/modules/learning-from-data/_posts/2000-02-02-how-machines-learn.md

 ### Group discussion (10 min)

-As we discussed in Module 1, data is the key to AI, and it comes in many forms.
+As we discussed in Module 1, **data** is the key to AI.
+Data is commonly used as another word for information.
+Oftentimes data is gathered in a specific format suitable for use on a computer (e.g., a spreadsheet),  but it can come in many forms.

 The first kind of data is the **input**.
 We call the input to the classifier (e.g., whether it’s dark outside and whether it’s bedtime) the **features**.
 When we design AI tools, we use our everyday intelligence to decide which features to use as input.